amindWalker/amindWalker/README.md

 <div align='left'>

-I'm Software Engineer and currently my work is with React/React Native and Node.js.
+I'm Software Engineer and currently my work is with React and Node.js.
 Past works with Django/Python and Flask were halted for now.
 <br>

 Right now my time is deeply concentrated with TypeScript, Javascript, React.js, React Native and Node.js.
 I'm still active with Python and C++ (inside Unreal Engine 4) though.